 Many pension plans also include related medical and other benefits for the employee, as well as related benefits for surviving spouses.
 Those benefits vary widely from plan to plan and are worth investigating for workers with a pension.
 Employees who are considering a new role in an organization that offers a pension should also research such features.

-A defined contribution plan can also motivate the worker to regularly calculate the amount they’ll have to live on after they retire.
+A defined contribution plan can also motivate the worker to regularly calculate the amount they’ll have to live on after they retire, and when they can retire.
 That can open up questions about what they’ll do if they get sick or need at-home care.
 And by asking those questions, they can look into things like supplemental medical insurance or long-term care insurance, in order to better protect themselves down the road.

 Cons of a Pension Plan